Content Warning: This article discusses multiple forms of trauma, including sexual assault, and online predators.

 So if kids on Snapchat give out personal information and sends it to “Our Story,” it can be seen by the entire community and then possibly put on the World Snap Map with whatever personal information they shared.
 For this reason, it’s important to adjust your children’s location-sharing settings to align with your family's values.

+Here are memes explained.
 To define social media memes (pronounced “meems”) simply, they’re internet jokes.
 A play on the word “gene” (seriously!) memes can be seen as little individual units of online humor.
 They’re how cultural trends are expressed and shared online.
 The biology metaphor goes even further — when these trends reach critical mass, we say that they are “viral.”
 And also like genes, memes can mutate and change over time, allowing for evolution and adaptation to their changing cultural environment.

 Memes are inside jokes.
 Memes are endlessly creative.
 And memes depend on people (and their ingenuity) to spread.
+So here is a quick article featuring memes explained for parents.

-What ARE Social Media Memes?
+Memes Explained: What ARE Social Media Memes?

 A meme can take nearly any form — images, videos, gifs, and even plain text.
 They can also come in the form of challenges.
 Remember the Ice Bucket Challenge?
 How about the Harlem Shake?
 Planking?
 These invited people to take part in a viral trend and share the results on social media.